siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 ## Conclusion

 Nice!
-We now have a Next.js application that incorporates Amplify Auth to restrict user access to different sections of the application (_Settings_ page, API routes) built with Amplify UI.
+We now have a Next.js application that incorporates Amplify Auth to restrict user access to different sections of the application (_Settings_ page, API routes) built with Amplify UI React components.

 {{<note>}}